 - an optoelectronic RTD consisting of the monolithic integration between an RTD and a photodetector and hybrid (discrete) integration with a laser diode, suitable for integration into mm-wave/THz femtocell base-stations connected to high-speed 40/100 Gbps fibre-optic networks.

 This will be accomplished by developing the necessary design, manufacturing and communications implementation steps, and demonstrating its deployment in 10 Gbps short-range wireless communication devices up to 10 m, for both mm-wave and THz frequency bands, seamlessly integrated with optical fibre networks.
 Additionally, iBROW will assess spectral efficiency methods for enabling 100 Gbps wireless access speeds in the long term.
 For project news, please subscribe to the RSS feed above.
 For more information on the project, click here!
-The third project newsletter is now available (Sep-2016) and an updated presentation is available from Mar-2017!
+The fourth project newsletter is now available (Dec-2016) and an updated presentation is available from Mar-2017!

 The following video also provides a short introduction to the iBROW project.